ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/start/test-driver.java.markdown

 </dependency>
 ```

-After that, we define a class that derives from Raven's TestDriver.
+Then, define a class that derives from the Raven TestDriver.

-Lets start with reviewing the TestDriver's methods and later we will get into implementation (a complete code sample of a RavenTestDriver can be found at the [bottom](../start/test-driver##complete-example) of the page).
+We can start by reviewing TestDriver methods, and then get into implementation
+(find a complete Raven TestDriver code sample [below](../start/test-driver#complete-example)).

+---

 ### Methods

 | Signature | Description |
 | ----------| ----- |
 | **protected String getDatabaseDumpFilePath()** | Allows you to override the path to the database dump file that will be loaded when calling importDatabase. |